orioldedios/Game-Design-Pillars/README.md

 ![Thinking](/docs/Thinking.jpg)

 ## Some examples.
 As we have said before, all videogames developed have their Game Pillars.
-Here are a few samples:
+There are some ones here:

 ### *The Last of Us:*